redux-observable/redux-observable/docs/Troubleshooting.md

 };
 ```

-### Actions dispatched from Redux DevTools do not reach Epics

-This is caused by a current limitation of Redux, but [there is a workaround available](basics/SettingUpTheMiddleware.md#redux-devtools).

 ### this is set to Window

 If you are organizing your epics into a class.
 (E.g. in order to benefit from Angular 2 dependency injection), you might have made the mistake of using class methods: